Nightscou2018/murselessaps/edison-sparkfun-tistick.md

   * Plug your TI stick's USB into power.
   * Plug the other end onto your TI stick labeled DEBUG with the right stripe inwards towards the USB end of the board.
   * Press the reset button on your CC-Debugger.
 Make sure it is a green light before moving on.
-  * Flash it.
-If using Linux that'd be ```sudo cc-tool --log install.log -ew FILE-YOU-JUST-GRABBED.hex```
+  * Flash it with ```sudo cc-tool --log install.log -ew FILE-YOU-JUST-GRABBED.hex```
+##3.
+Install MMeowlink
   * [Install MMeowlink] (https://github.com/oskarpearson/mmeowlink/wiki/Installing-MMeowlink) onto your Edison.
+##4.
+Install mmtune
-  * Install and set up mmtune using the set of commands below (which tunes the radio frequency on the stick to best match your pump).
-Replace XXXXXX with your pump id.
+Note: Replace XXXXXX with your pump id.
 If that port is incorrect for you, just `ls /dev/tty*`, then unplug the TI stick and run `ls /dev/tty*` again to see what the name of the port should be changed to.
 ```
 git clone https://github.com/ps2/minimed_rf
 cd minimed_rf